-It is not feasible to provide a comprehensive set of factors or characteristics which would enable fundraisers to always identify a person who may be vulnerable.
+It is not feasible to provide a comprehensive set of factors or characteristics which would enable fundraisers to always identify a person who may be in vulnerable circumstances.
 We therefore follow the guidance on indicators of vulnerability laid down by the Institute of Fundraising.
-This guidance includes: